 One of the aims of this project was to find relevant material in private hands and encourage its owners to donate it to the appropriate archive.
 This was only modestly achieved but we are very keen to continue with this work.

-If you know of any such material please as we can help to give it a safe home.
+If you know of any such material please get in touch as we can help to give it a safe home.

 A new project

 We are currently putting together a new project provisionally entitled A Peoples History of the North East of England.
 Details will be circulated soon.
-If this intersts you .
+If this intersts you please get in touch .

 Durham County Record Office, North Riding of Yorks Archives, Northumberland Collections (Berwick & Woodhorn), Teesside Archives, Tyne & Wear Archives.